 1. Set Content Goals

 While it’s always good to publish new content, you need to know what you want to achieve.
 To be fair, each piece of content can have a different goal.
-For instance, you might create some content to build awareness and other content to convert leads.
+For instance, you might create some content to build brand awareness and other content to convert leads.
 Either way, you need to tailor your content to its goal.

 Additionally, you must decide if you’ll go for the long-form or short-form content.
 Long-form content often garners more traction since it delves deeper to answer customer questions.